doxeylab/doxeylab-website/_members/william-zhen.md

 image: images/team/william-zhen.jpg
 description: Developer
 role: developer
-group: current
+group: alumni
 aliases:
   - William Zhen
   - W. Zhen
 ---

-William is working on front-end development for a number of web-based bioinformatics applications being developed in the lab.
+William has worked on front-end development for a number of web-based bioinformatics applications  developed in the lab.